Auties00/Cobalt/README.md

 In practice, this means that this data needs to be serialized somewhere.
 The same is true for the mobile api.

-By default, this library serializes data regarding a session at `$HOME/.whatsapp4j/[web|mobile]/<session_id>` in two different files, respectively for the store(chats, contacts and messages) and keys(cryptographic data).
+By default, this library serializes data regarding a session at `$HOME/.whatsapp4j/[web|mobile]/<session_id>`.
-The latter is serialized every time a modification occurs to the model, while the store is serialized everytime a ping is sent by the socket to the server.
-Both are serialized when the socket is closed.
+The data is stored in gzipped .smile files to reduce disk usage.

 If your application needs to serialize data in a different way, for example in a database create a custom implementation of ControllerSerializer.
 Then make sure to specify your implementation in the `Whatsapp` builder.